 5. Keep an Eye Out for Pests and Problems

-When you have a berry patch your greatest threat is usually the birds and deer.
+When you are growing berries and have a berry patch, your greatest threat is usually the birds and deer.
 It looks like a tasty buffet for them.

 So keeping poultry or deer netting over your berry bushes is probably a good idea.
 That way you won’t be fighting nature for your harvest.